greg-raven/hdc/_posts/2013-10-09-peak2peak-photos.md

 - 'Ride news'
 ---

-Here are some photos of this year’s Peak2Peak riders going through Lucerne Valley.
+Here are some photos of this year's Peak2Peak riders going through Lucerne Valley.

 Approaching Lucerne Valley